All of Calgary's NEWEST restaurants right in one place.

 What used to be Jus Fruit in Sunnyside has become Makan Malaysian Cuisine.
 If you're a foodie, you know Malaysian restaurants are few and far between in Calgary.

-They are still in their soft opening phase, but it looks like they’re serving up Nasi Lemak, Laksa, and Sabah-style butter chicken.
+It looks like they’re serving up Nasi Lemak, Laksa, and Sabah-style butter chicken.

-Spring means new restaurants, and Lusi Italian Kitchen and Pizzeria just opened on 33rd Street SW.
+Lusi Italian Kitchen and Pizzeria just opened on 33rd Street SW.
 Ran by power couple Ervin and Michelle Bushi, this spot blends classic Italian with a casual-contemporary flair.
+On the menu?
+A full antipasto board, boar pappardelle pasta, and an over-the-top quattro formaggi pizza—drizzled with honey!

 Semantics cafe is a decently sized coffee shop now open downtown.
 They host writing workshops and have a local artists showcase program.